Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 San Vicente Ferrer: Rural Paradise

 San Vicente Ferrer (population 8K) is the smallest and most rural municipality in the corridor, famous for flower farming and organic agriculture.
+The town produces over 40 varieties of premium flowers exported to 15+ countries, generating $35M in annual agricultural revenue.
 Properties range from $60K-$200K for small farms and fincas, averaging $50/ft².
-The town appeals to agricultural investors, organic farming entrepreneurs, and buyers seeking complete rural isolation.
-Rental income is minimal (5-7%), but property appreciation has been steady (6-8% annually).
+The town appeals to agricultural investors, organic farming entrepreneurs, and buyers seeking complete rural isolation with productive land.
+A 5-hectare flower farm can generate $15K-$25K in annual revenue from flower exports alone, independent of any property appreciation.
+Rental income from residential properties is minimal (5-7%), but property appreciation has been steady (6-8% annually), driven by the growing demand for organic and sustainable agriculture operations.

 Property Prices by Town: Comprehensive Comparison

 Understanding the price spectrum across Eastern Antioquia is critical for matching your investment goal with the right location.
-The corridor spans from the cheapest properties (El Carmen at $35-50/ft²) to the most expensive (El Retiro at $75-100/ft²)—yet all seven towns offer compelling returns because they sit in the same infrastructure corridor.
+The corridor spans from the cheapest properties (El Carmen at $35-50/ft²) to the most expensive (El Retiro at $75-100/ft²) — a 2.5x price range within a 50 km geographic corridor.
+Yet all seven towns offer compelling returns because they sit in the same infrastructure corridor and benefit from the same macro catalysts (airport expansion, highway completion, free trade zone growth).
+The average price per square foot across the entire corridor is $58 — roughly one-third of Medellín's $165 average.
 The following table shows how each town stacks up on acquisition price, rental yield potential, and appreciation drivers.

 The key insight: price per square foot does NOT correlate with investment returns.
 Rionegro at $65/ft² generates higher gross yields (8-10%) than El Retiro at $90/ft² (10-15%) because business traveler demand is higher.
 El Carmen at $35/ft² generates lower yields (5-7%) than Marinilla at $45/ft² because of lower tourism and visibility.
 Choose based on your investment goal—cash flow (Rionegro, Marinilla), lifestyle + appreciation (El Retiro), pure appreciation (El Carmen), or workforce housing (Guarne)—not just on absolute price per square foot.